 However they can only count towards one portion of your five-a-day regardless of how much you drink.
 This is because while the smoothie will contain the vitamins and minerals from the fruit and veg contained in it, the blending process breaks down much of the fibre.

 Smoothies can also be high in sugar because of all the fruit in them.
 Once blended or juiced this sugar counts as free sugars which are damaging to teeth and which we should limit our intake of.

 If you're making your own, try to use mainly vegetables with one or two fruits to reduce the sugar content.

 Small bottles (60-100ml) of juice that cost around £2 each are becoming increasingly popular.

 They usually contain ingredients such as ginger and turmeric and are sold as a ‘boost’ or ‘lift’ to your day.
 While much is made of the anti-inflammatory or antioxidant properties of these ingredients the benefits aren’t proven.

 These drinks don’t offer anything you wouldn’t get from eating the foods and spices contained in them - you’d also get more fibre from eating the whole fruit and vegetable as opposed to them being juiced.

 Some also have vitamins added to them but again this is an expensive way to boost your nutrient intake.

 If you're on medication you should avoid charcoal lattes, and other foods and drinks containing charcoal.

 If you like any of these other drinks and juices, there's no harm in continuing to drink them.
-However they are very unlikely to offer any benefits above what you would get from a healthy, varied diet, despite often costing a lot more than alternatives.
+However they are very unlikely to offer any benefits above what you would get from a healthy, varied diet, despite often costing a lot.